2022 FIBA Asia Cup qualification: Draw

 The draw for the main qualifiers was held on 8 June 2019 in Bangalore, India.
 Eight pots were used for the seeding of the 24 qualified teams based on geographical and ranking principles.
 The first four pots were allocated for teams in the East Region, covering teams from the EABA (East Asia), SEABA (Southeast Asia), and FIBA Oceania and the rest for teams in the West Region which has the GBA (Gulf), WABA (Middle East), CABA (Central Asia), and SABA (South Asia) in its scope.
-The top seeded teams for each region were be allocated in Pot 1 and 5.
+The top seeded teams for each region were allocated in Pot 1 and 5.
 The top six seeded teams were confirmed on 31 May 2019 based on the FIBA ranking as of 26 February 2019.